 Important questions to ask a home seller

 Before you fully commit to buying a home, there are several things that need clarifying from a seller about their property.
-After all, making a home purchase is a huge financial decision.
+After all, making a home purchase is a huge financial decision and requires a good way of managing stress so it won’t be overwhelming.
 That’s why it pays to be prepared and to know as much as you can before you make that big leap.

 Here are 6 important questions for you to ask:

 - Have there been any problems with the house?